benjsmyth/compilers/c3/README.md

 Ben Smyth, Nathan McGuire, Eli Daniels

 ## Compilation
-In `cminus_parser`, run `make` to compile the scanner/parser, analyzer, and generator.
+In `cminus_parser`, run `make` to compile the scanner/parser, semantic analyzer, and code generator.
-Run `make clean` to destroy the scanner/parser, analyzer, and generator.
+Run `make clean` to destroy the scanner/parser, semantic analyzer, and code generator.

 ## Execution
+In `cminus_parser`, run `./cm <filename>.cm <options>`.
+If this does not work, please ensure that the script is executable (run `chmod +x cm`) and try again.
-In `cminus_parser`, run `java -classpath /usr/share/java/cup.jar:.
-Main <filename>.cm <options>`,
+Alternatively, run `java -classpath /usr/share/java/cup.jar:.
+Main <filename>.cm <options>`.
-where `filename` is the name of the C- program.
 At least one option must be given.

 ## Options
 - `-a`: Generate the AST (abstract syntax tree).
 The AST will be written to `ast/<filename>.abs`.
 - `-s`: Generate the symbol table.
 The symbol table output will be written to `sym/<filename>.sym`.
 - `-c`: Generate the assembly code.
-The assembly code will be written to `tm/<filename>.tm`.
+The assembly code will be written to `code/<filename>.tm`.